eudoxys/eudoxys.github.io/welcome.md

 ## Training

-We provide training course for utility engineers, academic faculty and students, and regulatory agency staff.
+We provide training courses for utility engineers, academic faculty and students, and regulatory agency staff.
 Two-hour training courses available include the following

 1. **Introduction** - An overview of the motivation, theory, and history of GridLAB-D.
 1. **GridLAB-D Use-Cases** - Explore ways GridLAB-D is used to address power grid challenges.